KovenYu/reid_proj_framework/README.md

 #### data
 - run ./data/make_imdb_Duke.m and ./data/make_imdb_Market.m in MATLAB to organize the datasets. don't forget to replace the *dir_path* with yours, which should contain the original dataset.
-- download the pretrained model parameter from https://download.pytorch.org/models/resnet50-19c8e357.pth and put it into ./data/
+- [optionally] download the pretrained model parameter from https://download.pytorch.org/models/resnet50-19c8e357.pth and put it into ./data/
 - if still any problem, please contact me for the wrapped data.
 - tip: in practice you don't wanna debug with a full dataset due to loading time consuming.